MaryR0se/Mary-Krouse-Capstone-Repo/CHARTER.md

 ## Context

-- **Users / affected parties:** who benefits, who is at risk, who might use the result.
+- **Users / affected parties:** My research question is of interest to the Furry fan community more narrowly, as well as advocates of the LGBTQ+ community more broadly, as a case study of “homophobia in disguise.”
+Any findings will of course carry value in the interest of the Furry niche specifically, but I would like to direct the focus away slightly from Furry itself, in favor of its association with larger and more vulnerable groups as much as possible.
-- **Data sources (proposed):** named sources, access status, license / ethics notes.
+- **Data sources (proposed):**
+  1. 2023 survey on furries by the International Anthropomorphic Research Project
+  2.
 - **Constraints:** time, compute, access, skills, scope.
 - **Ethics risks:** consent, retention, PII, fairness, deployment risk.